jbelew/tesla-clean-grid-charging/README.md

 ![Screenshot of the application](https://github.com/jbelew/tesla-clean-grid-charging/blob/master/public/screenshot.png?raw=true)

-~~Welcome to the Tesla Clean Grid Charging App – a tool designed for Tesla owners with a passion for technology and environmental conservation.
+~~Welcome to the Tesla Clean Grid Charging App – a tool designed for environmentally conscious Tesla owners with a passion for technology.
 This app allows users to optimize their vehicle charging based on the availability of fossil-free energy on the grid, providing near real-time insights to enhance the sustainability of your Tesla ownership.~~

 ## Features